 - Time freezing ability: Aerial pictures provide users with a record of the surface features at an instant.
 These moments of exposure have time-freezing abilities and can, therefore, be used as historical records.

-- Three Dimensional Perspective: Aerial results usually feature uniform exposure interval, which enables users to obtain a stereo pair of photographs.
+- Three Dimensional Perspective: Aerial results usually feature uniform exposure intervals, enabling users to obtain a stereo pair of photographs.
 With these pairs of photographs, you can get three-dimensional views of the surface captured.

 What are the types of AERIAL PHOTOGRAPHS?

-Aerial photographs can be classified into four types based on either the position of the camera axis, scale, angular extent of coverage, and the film used.
+Aerial photographs can be classified into four types based on either the camera axis, scale, angular extent of coverage, and the film used.
 We are going to shed light on 2 of these classifications:

 Types of Aerial Photographs Based on the Position of the Camera Axis:

 - Low Oblique